 Detailing every favorable circumstance and wonderful person in our lives quickly brings us to this extremely understanding: we have many amazing things that others in less fortunate positions would be extremely grateful to have!
 Perhaps even exposing ourselves to how we tend to take them for granted.

 Begin by being thankful for the ability and opportunity to journal in a safe and comfortable place.
 Your thoughts will take over from there.

-Detached from judgement, write as if you have complete freedom with no consequence.
-Having no filter is a crucial part of a Journal Ultimate Guide for writing!
+Detached from judgment, write as if you have complete freedom with no consequence.
+Having no filter is a crucial part!

 Write as if no one in the world will ever set their eyes on these pages!